koharubiyori/Sparker/README.md

 For features other than boot, it is necessary to run Sparker's [host app](https://github.com/koharubiyori/Sparker-Host) in your computer.

-If you do not want to install extra app, you can still use it to wake your computer as a Wake-On-LAN client.
+If you do not want to install an extra app, you can still use it to wake your computer as a Wake-On-LAN client.

 ## Todo List